SnowboardTechie/nix-dotfiles/README.md

 stow . --adopt --dotfiles --target=/etc/nixos
 ```
 this will sym link all of the dot-files to your home user directory, replacing dot- with . for files and folders.

+# Alt Repos
+This repository's primary location is on a personal ForgeJo with backups on github and gitlab